solliancenet/MCW-innovate-modernize-apps-with-data-ai/Whiteboard design session/WDS trainer guide - Innovate and Modernize Apps with Data and AI.md

 1. How do you collect data from on-premises devices and share it between on-premises services and cloud services?

+    Using IoT Edge, Wide World Importers can develop code in languages like C#, Java, Node.js, and Python to run on edge devices.
+This code will interface with sensors on the edge devices, collecting signal data and converting it to telemetry data.
+Each IoT Edge device is assigned to a particular IoT Hub and interactions between the two are seamless--as long as there is an Internet connection, edge devices can broadcast messages on their own schedules to IoT Hub.

 2. How do you aggregate or re-shape IoT data for consumption by downstream services?

+    There are a few techniques for aggregating and reshaping IoT data.
+In this whiteboard design session, we see the heavy use of Azure Functions to process individual messages and perform a variety of transformations.
+In other scenarios, products like Azure Stream Analytics can aggregate and reshape device messages for ingestion into data platform technologies such as Cosmos DB and Azure SQL Database.

 3. Will Wide World Importers be able to support a major influx of new sensors with this solution?

+    Absolutely.
+It is possible to register IoT Edge devices programmatically with IoT Hub, meaning that hundreds or even thousands of device configurations can be assigned from a central administrative server.
+From there, IoT Edge devices may be automatically configured as part of the setup process, eliminating the need for manually linking IoT Edge devices to an IoT Hub.

 *Event sourcing*